Keeping Water Flowing

 - Resolving pressure issues – poor water pressure is frustrating, so we’ll continue to support customers with these issues

-If you already had an appointment booked before the government guidance and instruction came into force, we’ll contact you to cancel or rearrange the visit for another date in the future.
+If you already had an appointment or visit booked before the government guidance and instructions came into force, we’ll contact you to cancel or rearrange the visit for another date in the future.

 Contact centres are still open

 Some of our teams in the contact centres are still in the buildings, but we've made sure anybody who can work from home is, clearing room for those customer care teams to safely spread out and maintain social distancing in the offices while they're answering your calls and questions.